MicrosoftDocs/winrt-api/windows.ui.xaml.data/updatesourcetrigger.md

 The binding source is updated only when you call the [BindingExpression.UpdateSource](bindingexpression_updatesource.md) method.

+### -field LostFocus:3
+The binding source is updated whenever the binding target element loses focus.

 ## -remarks
 > [!NOTE]
 > The default [UpdateSourceTrigger](updatesourcetrigger.md) value is **Default** rather than **PropertyChanged** for legacy reasons.
 Previous XAML frameworks enabled a way to register a dependency property with a value that influenced what its default binding update behavior does.
 That dependency property behavior isn't implemented in the Windows Runtime.